spences10/now-short-urls/README.md

 ## 📺 Watch the [Video]

-Details on the set-up and workflow.
+Details on the set-up and workflow: https://www.youtube.com/watch?v=y807T6Q1qqw

 ### Related: